aregsar/aregsarblog/blog/2020/collection-of-bash-tips/index.md

 By using the `EOL` symbol with the `cat` command we can interactively add more lines until the closing `EOL` symbol on the last line completes the command.

-The `EOL` (End of line) keyword is used with the stdin redirect symbol `<` or append stdin redirect symbol `<<` to redirect input lines typed in interactively in the terminal as stdin that then get redirected to stdout using the stdout symbol `>`.
-The EOL keyword is used to end the input session.
+the stdin redirect symbol `<<` is used to redirect input lines typed in interactively in the terminal as stdin that then get redirected to stdout using the stdout symbol `>`.
+The `EOL` as the session terminator keyword.
+Any other word can be used in its place as long as the word at both ends match.
+The keywords will not be added to the content of the file.

+> Note that if we had used the `<` stdin redirection symbol `cat > test < EOL`, then `EOL` will be treated as a filename that is redirected by stdin, not an interactive session.

 Create file and add multiple lines: